Skip to main content

 Dr. Zeman defines aphantasia as the lack of mental imagery.
 Initially, this definition referred solely to visual imagery (or what might be termed visual aphantasia).
 Over time, the term has broadened to encompass deficits across multiple sensory modalities, forming what is now referred to as multisensory aphantasia.
 This includes conditions such as auditory aphantasia (the inability to imagine sounds), tactile aphantasia (a lack of imagined touch), and emotional aphantasia (the absence or reduction of emotional imagery).
 While we didn’t discuss all the possible senses, I mentioned I am aware that researchers are currently investigating up to 20 modalities.
 This number wasn’t confirmed during our discussion, but it highlighted the vast complexity of mental sensory perception, and we went on to discuss some of those modalities.

 The concept of emotional aphantasia was of particular interest during our conversation.
-This aligns closely with what I term 'alexithymia' or a lack of 'yedasentience', in my personal framework—a diminished or absent capacity to sense emotions (this is the definition as per the key and not outside it, developed prior to the term emotional aphantasia being coined).
+This aligns closely with what I term 'alexithymia' or a lack of 'yedasentience', in my personal framework—a diminished or absent capacity to sense emotions (this is the definition as per the key and not outside it, adopted prior to the term emotional aphantasia being coined).
 In contrast, I experience what I called 'hyperempathy' or emotional hyperphantasia, a type of yedasentiencewhich is a heightened sensitivity to emotional or feeling experiences.
 Dr. Zeman referred to this as hyperemotional imagery and found my perspective intriguing.
 He noted that he had not previously encountered descriptions like mine and expressed interest in the language I have developed to articulate these experiences.
 His description allowed me to see how they are developing the language for aphantasia (and this does fit into the key and will be something I rework to make use of the new terminology, now I have a better understanding of their perspective.
 This is a positive step in locating adequate language to describe senses I possess).

 This exchange was enlightening and helped clarify some of the frustrations I’ve felt around the current terminology, in which I know I am not alone.
 The language surrounding aphantasia, while still evolving, is necessarily loose as researchers work to refine definitions and classifications.
 This ongoing refinement is crucial for accurately capturing not only deficits but also strengths.
 For those like me, who struggle with the limits of the existing framework, gaining insight into the scientific process behind these terms is reassuring and validating.